 You can modify the question equivalence rule as required, and add it to the question equivalence class by using the ManageResources action.
-See Update a Question Equivalence Class, on page 48.
+See Update a Question Equivalence Class, on page 51.

 You can also test that the question equivalence rule matches all the rules that you want to add to the question class by using the GetResources action.
-See Test Your Question Equivalence Rule, on the next page.
+See Test Your Question Equivalence Rule, below.